 The Code and the Swedish Companies Act (2005:551) contain provisions regarding the establishment of an audit committee.
 The entire board of directors may fulfil the committee's duties in accordance with what is prescribed in Chapter 8 Sections 49 a-b second paragraph of the Companies Act.
-Since autumn 2013 the duties of the audit committee have been handled by the entire board.
-In 2021, the auditor in charge have, at two separate meetings, informed the board about planned audit, estimated costs for audit and the results from completed audit.
+In 2022, the auditor in charge have, at two separate meetings, informed the board about planned audit, estimated costs for audit and the results from completed audit.